-- Carrying out the duties of a State Job Training Coordinating Council pursuant to the Job Training Partnership Act. - Reviewing all employment and training programs in the State to determine their success. - Developing a plan for coordination of all employment and training programs to avoid duplication and promote the delivery of comprehensive employment and training services. - Overseeing the Regional Workforce Development Boards. - Implementing the Federal Workforce Investment Act of 1998. - Developing incumbent worker, and vocational and manpower training programs. - Developing a strategy for providing comprehensive services to eligible youth, including apprentice programs.
+- Carrying out the duties of a State Job Training Coordinating Council pursuant to the Job Training Partnership Act. - Reviewing all employment and training programs in the State to determine their success. - Developing a plan for coordination of all employment and training programs to avoid duplication and promote the delivery of comprehensive employment and training services.

+- Overseeing the Regional Workforce Development Boards. - Implementing the Federal Workforce Investment Act of 1998. - Developing incumbent worker, and vocational and manpower training programs. - Developing a strategy for providing comprehensive services to eligible youth, including apprentice programs.

 In accordance with Section 31-3i, subsection (b), of the General Statutes, the Connecticut Employment Training Commission is to consist of twenty-four members, a majority of whom shall represent business and industry and the remainder of whom shall represent State and local governments, organized labor, education and community based organizations, including a representative of a community action agency, as defined in Section 17b-885.
-The Governor shall fill any vacancy on the commission from recommendations submitted by the President Pro Tempore of the Senate, the Speaker of the House of Representatives, the Majority Leader of the Senate, the Senate of the House of Representatives, the Minority Leader of the Senate of th and the Minority Leader of the House of Representatives.
+The Governor shall fill any vacancy on the Commission from recommendations submitted by the President Pro Tempore of the Senate, the Speaker of the House of Representatives, the Majority Leader of the Senate and the Minority Leader of the House of Representatives.
 Members appointed to the Commission prior to June 23, 1999, shall continue to serve on the Commission as if they were appointed to the Commission on June 23, 1999.

-At June 30, 2006, the members of the Commission were:
+At June 30, 2008, the members of the Commission were: